Chaz recommends three must do’s when using WEN®:

-WEN Cleansing Conditioner will not lather as it doesn’t contain any detergents or laurel sulfate that can strip your hair of natural oils.
+WEN Cleansing Conditioner will not lather as it doesn’t contain any harsh detergents or laurel sulfate that can strip your hair of natural oils.
 It should however be nice and thick and creamy.

 The recommended quantities are to be followed as a guide only – this will differ depending on the length and volume of your hair.
 The Conditioning Cleanser does not lather; therefore enough should be used to ensure full hair coverage.

 Is there a question you think is missing from this list?
 Let us know here!